skyportal/skyportal/doc/dev.md

 ## Developer instructions

 There are a few methods in `skyportal/utils/parse.py` that are used to help parse common types of input.
-- `get_int_list`: This method is used to parse a comma-separated string into a list of integers.
-It can also handle lists and will convert them to a list of integers.
+- `get_list_typed`: This method is used to parse a comma-separated string into a list of a specified type.
+It can also handle a list and will convert it to a list of the specified type.
 - `get_page_and_n_per_page`: This method is used to parse the page number and number of items per page used for pagination in multiple handlers.
 It takes the page number and number of items per page as input and returns them as integers.
 It also ensures that the number of items per page does not exceed a maximum value (default is 500).